 Internal Medicine Doctors

-Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment and care of adults across the spectrum of health to complex illness.
+Internal medicine doctors are specialists who diagnose, treat and care for adults across the spectrum, from health maintenance to complex illness.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose and treat diseases affecting adults, which then is followed by passing a board-certification exam.

-Internal medicine-pediatrics physicians provide general primary health care to adults and children of all ages but have a special focus on treating adults with “carry-over” illnesses from childhood such as cystic fibrosis, diabetes, congenital heart disease and autism.
+Internal medicine-pediatrics (Med-Peds) doctors provide general health care to adults and children of all ages, but have an added special focus on treating adults diagnosed with lifelong conditions in childhood, such as cystic fibrosis, diabetes, congenital heart disease and autism.
 These physicians typically attend a four-year medical school followed by a four-year residency (two years in internal medicine and two in pediatrics) before passing a board-certification exam.
-In the Upstate, GHS is the only system with doctors in this relatively new branch of primary care.
+GHS’ two Heritage Pediatrics & Internal Medicine practices are the only ones in the Upstate that feature all Med-Peds doctors.